nanoc/nanoc.app/content/development/nanoc-4-upgrade-guide.md

 The compilation rule now includes a `#write` call, with an argument containing the path to the file to write to.

 TODO: Highlight pattern-related changes again, and point to the section about the new pattern syntax.

-TODO: Mention that index filenames are no longer handled in a special way.
-(Doesn’t need to be in this section per se.)

 ## Extracted plugins